Quantum Action-Dependent Channels

 Alice then encodes the message and the side information into her transmission $A^n$, which is sent through the quantum communication channel $\mcN^{\otimes n}_{SA \to B}$.
 The receiver (Bob) obtains the output sequence $B^n$, and performs a measurement in order to estimate Alice's message.

 Our framework can be viewed as the quantum counterpart of the classical action-dependent channel introduced by Weissman \cite{weissman2010}.
 However, the generalization is nontrivial due to fundamental quantum principles such as the no-cloning theorem.
 While a classical channel parameter can be perfectly copied and then sent back to the transmitter, an unknown quantum state cannot.
-Thereby, side information is modeled through quantum entanglement shared between two distinct systems, $S$ and $S_0$, where $S$ represents the environment affecting the channel, and $S_0$ is the side information available to Alice.
+Thereby, side information is modeled as the output of the action channel $\mcT_{G \to S_0}$.
+The isometric extension (Stinespring dilation) produces a pure bipartite state $\sigma_{SS_0}$ on two distinct systems: $S$, the inaccessible environment that affects the channel, and $S_0$, the side information available to Alice.